apoapse1/Librum-for-Skyrim-VR/README.md

 #### Copy "Game Folder Files"
 Navigate to the installed Librum folder, where you will find a folder titled `Game Folder Files`.
 Copy the contents of this folder to the Skyrim root folder.
+If you don't want 3D sound, do not copy over x3audio1_7.dll and the hrtf folder.

 #### Starting Librum and Choosing Optional Plugins
 Navigate back to the installed Librum folder, and launch the program `ModOrganizer2.exe`.
 Before launching the game itself, take a look at the _Optional_ category at the bottom of the Mod Organizer 2 mod list.
 I will go over each below.